hasankhan/TwilioCon2013/README.md

 * Before getting started, make sure you have an active Twilio account.
 If you don't have one yet, sign up for a free trial at https://www.twilio.com/try-twilio.
 Note your ACCOUNT SID and AUTH TOKEN.

-* To use teh Twilio node.js library with your Mobile Services powered app, you need to use Mobile Services npm module support.
+* To use the Twilio node.js library with your Mobile Services powered app, you need to use Mobile Services npm module support.
 To do so, you first need to store your scripts in source control.
 (You can find the instructions for setting up source control via local git at http://www.windowsazure.com/en-us/develop/mobile/tutorials/store-scripts-in-source-control/.)

 * Once you're up and running with source control, head to the 'CONFIGURE' tab and copy the Git URL.